bradylangdale/NOCTIS/README.md

 # Setup
 NOCTIS was developed on Ubuntu 22.04, however as long as your environment supports [Olympe](https://developer.parrot.com/docs/olympe/index.html) the software should work.

-NOCTIS also supports the Raspberry Pi 4B as this was the primary target for software.
+NOCTIS also supports the Raspberry Pi 4B as this was the primary target for the software.
 I will later include build instructions for compiling Olympe from source on the RPi but TBA for now.

-NOTE: [Sphinx](https://developer.parrot.com/docs/sphinx/index.html) only supports Linux.
+NOTE: [Sphinx](https://developer.parrot.com/docs/sphinx/index.html) only supports certain Linux Distros (Ubuntu/Debian).

 ## Dotnet
 You will need at least Dotnet 7.0.
 The following commands should work for Ubuntu 22.04.